 As with early Dynaflows, Turboglide performed best when cruising or in steady acceleration.
 Although it could easily squeal the tires on quick takeoffs, its responsiveness in the real world left much to be desired.
 Even with the variable-pitch stator, jabbing the throttle for passing or to accelerate out of a turn would cause the engine to bog as the turbines fought to overcome their rotational inertia.
 Unlike Powerglide or Dynaflow, there was no longer the option of engaging Low, so drivers had little recourse beyond flooring the throttle and hoping for the best.
 Inevitably, fuel consumption in stop-and-go driving was profligate, although cruising economy was reasonable enough.

 Turboglide’s complexity posed a variety of manufacturing challenges and early production was slow.
 Many of its difficulties related to its die-cast aluminum case, the first aluminum transmission case Chevrolet had ever built (Powerglide retained a cast iron case until 1962).
-As with the later Corvair engine and the Buick/Oldsmobile aluminum V8s, complex aluminum castings were at the bleeding edge of GM’s metallurgical capabilities and it was not uncommon for early Turboglide cars to split their transmission cases, particularly if the transmissions were overheated.
+As with the later Corvair engine and the Buick/Oldsmobile aluminum V8s, complex aluminum castings were at the bleeding edge of GM’s metallurgical capabilities and it was not uncommon for the cases of early Turboglide transmissions to split, particularly if they were overheated.
 There were other teething problems as well, many of which were beyond the skill and training of the average technician.
 Toward the end of the 1957 model year, Chevrolet quietly extended warranty coverage for owners of Turboglide cars who complained about transmission problems.

 Buick’s triple-turbine Flight Pitch Dynaflow, introduced the following year, had an even less auspicious debut.
 Pre-production units were so buggy that it almost wasn’t ready for production in time.
 Buick’s increasingly harried general manager, Ed Ragsdale, became so frustrated that he ordered his engineers to do whatever it took to make it work, regardless of cost.
 The tooling bill eventually came to a harrowing $86 million (more than $650 million today), which didn’t include development expenses.